pragma-/pbot/doc/VirtualMachine.md

 as well as the Perl `lib`, `IPC::Run`, `JSON::XS` and `English` modules.

 #### Install PBot VM Guest
-Next we install the PBot VM Guest script that fosters communication between the virtual machine guest and the physical host system.
+Next we install the PBot VM Guest server script that fosters communication between the virtual machine guest and the physical host system.
 We'll do this inside the virtual machine guest system, logged on as `root` while in the `/root` directory.
 Feel free to `chdir` to `/tmp` if you prefer.